-The 2014 public consultation on possible modifications to the SCT and SDD Rulebooks takes place between 19 May and 15 August 2014.
+The 2014 public consultation on possible modifications to the and Rulebooks takes place between 19 May and 15 August 2014.
 The links to the change request documents and the related response templates are included in the ‘related links’ below.
 All interested parties are invited to complete the response template provided with each change request document.
-The completed response template per change request document should be sent by email to change-request.EPCfirstname.lastname@example.org by 15 August 2014.
+The completed response template per change request document should be sent by email to change-request.EPCemail@example.com by 15 August 2014.

 Proposed changes to the schemes that find broad acceptance in the entire stakeholder community and are technically and legally feasible are taken forward.
 Proposed changes that lack such broad support are not – regardless of whether such a change is proposed by a or by a user representative.
-This ensures that the SCT and SDD Schemes evolve in line with the requirements of the majority of all market participants.
+This ensures that the and Schemes evolve in line with the requirements of the majority of all market participants.

 If you would like to comment on this article, please identify yourself with your first and last name.
 Your name will appear next to your comment.
 Email addresses will not be published.
-Please note that by accessing or contributing to the discussion you agree to abide by the EPC website Terms and Conditions.
+Please note that by accessing or contributing to the discussion you agree to abide by the EPC website conditions of use.